samuelfooks/converting_to_zarr/README.md

 ### Install required dependencies
     mamba install --file requirements.txt
     mamba env update --file environment.yml --name convertzarrenv

 ### geodatabase_to_zarr

 * Converting Geodatabases to Zarr using Fiona, Geopandas, Rasterio and Zarr
 * Comparing the converted dataset to the original

+**If you choose a resolution finer than 0.01 degrees expect the resource consumption to be heavier than a laptop with 16GB of RAM and a 12 Core Intel i7 processor
 ### shape_to_zarr

 * Converting Shape files to Zarr using Fiona, Geopandas, Rasterio and Zarr

+**If you choose a resolution finer than 0.01 degrees expect the resource consumption to be heavier than a laptop with 16GB of RAM and a 12 Core Intel i7 processor

 ### tif_to_zarr